eleda77/eleda77.github.io/docs/vocab_list.md

 **sheel** - to shell; to take off the husk or outer covering of (alternate spelling of 'shell')

+**shekel** - a silver coin and unit of weight used in ancient Israel and the Middle East; money, wealth

 **sidereal** - of or with respect to the distant stars (i.e. the constellations or fixed stars, not the sun or planets)

 **skint** - (of a person) having little or no money available

+**skittles** - a game played, chiefly in Britain, with wooden pins, typically nine in number, set up at the end of an alley to be bowled down with a wooden ball or disk; a pin used in the game of skittles

 **skuther** - a sharp short gale, a passing shower